allanrehhoff/framework/README.md

 require $sidebar;
 ```

-Theme assets should be configured in the theme.json file, and paths must be relative to the theme directory, or an absolute url to the asset.
+Theme assets should be configured in the **THEMENAME.theme.json** file, and paths must be relative to the theme directory, or an absolute url to the asset.

 > *NOTE:*
-> header.tpl.php, footer.data.php, and any other view files you plan to include or require in another view file cannot have a controller file.
+> header.tpl.php, footer.data.php, and any other view files you plan to include or require in another view file cannot have a controller file, to invoke additional controllers, please refer to the Controllers section.

 ## Command Line Interface
 This framework supports being queried through CLI (albeit, not fully tested), to do so you must query the **index.php** file.